SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-variants-vs-vaccines.md

 That's the answer to the question posed above, as to whether we can get rid of COVID-19.
 Yes, if we vaccinate _much faster_ and then get near-universal uptake of a booster to account for the variants that will accumulate in the meantime.
+Take a look again at the phylogenetic tree above.
+See that variant A.1 in the upper left corner?
+It's labelled "extinct" in human.
+That's what we want.

 If we do not do that&hellip; get ready for 'endemic COVID-19' that hangs around forever, requiring a new vaccine every fall just like influenza.

-I know which one I prefer.
+I prefer the future with SARS-CoV-2 extinct in human.
+You should, too.

 ---